-(1) The SERP is a non-qualified pension plan and hence the insurance policies are not considered to be plan assets.
-Accordingly, the table above does not include the insurance policies with cash surrender values of \$51.4 million and \$47.9 million at February 1, 2014 and February 2, 2013, respectively.
+(2) The SERP is a non-qualified pension plan and hence the insurance policies are not considered to be plan assets.
+Accordingly, the table above does not include the insurance policies with cash surrender values of \$53.6 million and \$51.4 million as of January 31, 2015 and February 1, 2014, respectively.

-A reconciliation of the changes in the projected benefit obligation for fiscal 2014 and fiscal 2013 is as follows (in thousands):
+A reconciliation of the changes in the projected benefit obligation for fiscal 2015 and fiscal 2014 is as follows (in thousands):

-jected Benefit Obligation
+Projected Benefit Obligation

-Balance at January 28, 2012 \$ 59,755

-Interest cost 2,392

-Actuarial gains (3,508)

 Balance at February 2, 2013 \$ 58,639

 Interest cost 2,345

-Plan amendment (4,529)
+Plan amendment (4,529

-Actuarial gains (1,751)
+Actuarial gains (1,751

 Balance at February 1, 2014 \$ 54,704

+Interest cost 2,289

+Actuarial losses 6,142

+Payments (1,273

+Balance at January 31, 2015 \$ 61,862

-The Company assumed a discount rate of approximately 4.3% and 4.0% for the years ended February 1, 2014 and February 2, 2013, respectively, as part of the actuarial valuation performed to calculate the projected benefit obligation disclosed above, based on the timing of cash flows expected to be made in the future to the participants, applied to high quality yield curves.
+The Company assumed a discount rate of approximately 3.3% and 4.3% for the years ended January 31, 2015 and February 1, 2014, respectively, as part of the actuarial valuation performed to calculate the projected benefit obligation disclosed above, based on the timing of cash flows expected to be made in the future to the participants, applied to high quality yield curves.
 Compensation levels utilized in calculating the projected benefit obligation were derived from expected future compensation as outlined in employment contracts in effect at the time.
+In October 2014, the Society of Actuaries issued new mortality tables which reflected longer life expectancies than the previous tables.
+The Company considered these new tables in developing its best estimate of the expected mortality rates for its plan participants.

-At February 1, 2014, amounts included in comprehensive income (loss) that are expected to be recognized as components of net periodic defined benefit pension cost in fiscal 2015 consist of amortization of prior service credits of \$0.2 million and actuarial losses of \$0.9 million.
-Benefits projected to be paid in the next five fiscal years amount to \$8.5 million with equal amounts expected to be paid during each of the years.
-Aggregate benefits projected to be paid in the following five fiscal years amount to \$16.7 million.
+As of January 31, 2015, amounts included in comprehensive income (loss) that are expected to be recognized as components of net periodic defined benefit pension cost in fiscal 2016 consist of amortization of prior service credits of \$0.2 million and actuarial losses of \$1.7 million.
+Aggregate benefits projected to be paid in the next five fiscal years amount to \$8.5 million with equal amounts expected to be paid during each of the years.
+Aggregate benefits projected to be paid in the following five fiscal years amount to \$18.6 million.